CrossRef/event-data-user-guide/docs/introduction.md

 ## Transparency and Data Quality

-Data comes from a wide range of sources and each source is subject to different types of processing.
+Data comes from a sources all over the Web and each source is subject to different types of processing.
 Transparency of each piece of Event Data is crucial: *where* it came from, *why* it was selected, and *how* it was processed and by *whom*.

 Every Event starts its journey somewhere, usually in an external source.
 Data from that external source is processed and analysed, and, if we're lucky, one or more Events are created.
 The entire process is transparent: what data we were working from, what we extracted and how, and how that relates to each Event.
 Nearly all Events that Crossref generates are linked back to an Evidence Record, which documents its journey.

 <img src='../images/introduction-evidence-flow.png' alt='Event Data Evidence Flow' class='img-responsive'>

 Crossref Event Data was developed alongside the NISO recommendations for altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
-CED aims to be an example of openness and transparency.
-You can read the [CED Code of Conduct Self-Reporting table](app-niso.md) in the appendix.
+Event Data aims to be an example of openness and transparency.
+You can read the [Event Data Code of Conduct Self-Reporting table](app-niso.md) in the appendix.

 ## Accessing the Data